Sweet Magnolias: Development

 On September 27, 2018, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
 The series was based on the Sweet Magnolias book series by Sherryl Woods and executive producers were expected to include Woods, Sheryl J. Anderson, and Dan Paulson.
 Anderson was also set to serve as the series' showrunner.
 Production companies involved with the series were slated to consist of Daniel L. Paulson Productions.
-The series premiered on May 19, 2020.
 Norman Buckley directed six of the episodes and served as co-executive producer.
-On July 23, 2020, Netflix renewed the series for a second season which premiered on February 4, 2022.
-On May 4, 2022, Netflix renewed the series for a third season which was released on July 20, 2023.
-On October 19, 2023, Netflix renewed the series for a fourth season which was released on February 6, 2025.
+On July 23, 2020, Netflix renewed the series for a second season.
+On May 4, 2022, Netflix renewed the series for a third season.
+On October 19, 2023, Netflix renewed the series for a fourth season.
 On April 23, 2025, Netflix renewed the series for a fifth season.
+On September 18, 2026, Netflix canceled the series after five seasons.